BUY A CONFERENCE PASS

 Nearest stations Bank, Cannon Street

-Entry Conference passes are available at an early bird rate of £135 +VAT until 9 October.
-Full price passes will then be available for £175 +VAT.
+Entry Conference passes are available for £175 +VAT.
 Tickets are non-transferable.
 Valid photo ID will be required to enter the venue.
 View our admissions policy here

 The venue is fully accessible.